MATRIX vs. Moodle

 MATRIX Course catalog

-MATRIX plans range from $149/month (yearly billing) for 20 active learners, to $2,699/month for 3,500 active learners.
+MATRIX LMS plans range from $279/month (monthly billing) for 50 active learners, to $3,299/month for 3,500 active learners.
 There is a discount for yearly billing.
-There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs
+There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.

 MATRIX Course page

-This presents a comparison of the most important features between MATRIX and Moodle.
+This was a comparison of the most important features between MATRIX and Moodle.

 Since pricing and features can change rapidly, we do not represent that this information is up-to-date, and we encourage you to get the latest information directly from the vendor's web site.
 If you find any information in this comparison guide to be inaccurate, please contact us with details and we will correct the information within 72hrs.